alexzhyshko/Bot.io/README.md

 ### Configuring
 * Create an `application.properties` in `src/main/java`
 * Add three properties:
-    * projectName - case sensitive name of your project
+    * rootScanDirectory - directory in which to scan classes(for maven projects mostly is `/src/main/java/`)
     * bot.token
     * bot.username